arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 and [pebble](https://github.com/cockroachdb/pebble).

 These all use an LSM + WAL style architecture, which is a good fit for frequent reads and writes on small amounts of data.
 However, when it comes to high rate append only workloads, they do not scale as well as one might hope.
+Pebbles'
+own
-Pebbles own [benchmarks](https://cockroachdb.github.io/pebble/) show a maximum write throughput of (approximately) 60,000 samples per second, far
+[benchmarks](https://cockroachdb.github.io/pebble/) show a maximum write throughput of (approximately) 60,000 samples per second, far